NVIDIA/cuda-python/docs/_sources/module/cudart.rst.txt

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorMemoryAllocation

-        The API call failed because it was unable to allocate enough memory to perform the requested operation.
+        The API call failed because it was unable to allocate enough memory or other resources to perform the requested operation.

     .. autoattribute:: cuda.cudart.cudaError_t.cudaErrorInitializationError